TISS Logo

 Commencement of Course

-Rationale for the Course:
+Rationale for the Programme

 Family and marriage are important institutions in India.
 Today, families and marriages are undergoing major transitions in a globalized world.
 This has resulted in tensions between the traditional forms and values that informed the institutions of marriage and family and the modern ones.
 Today's families and couple relationships are adopting diverse forms and practices.
 On the one hand, this diversity has allowed for greater acknowledgement of different scripts for family and couple relationships.
 On the other, it has posed unique challenges, especially in the context of growing urbanization and diminishing support systems.
 The rising number of divorces and reports of domestic violence are some of the many indications of the conflicts experienced by today's couples and families.
 This also coincides with the reality that a greater number of families and couples are willing to access help from formal support services such as criminal justice, legal and health systems, family counselling centers, voluntary organizations, and mental health professionals.
 Counselling and therapeutic services are important sources of help for many couples and families.